 How did the Filmshop community contribute to its development?

-What would New York Times say about your project?
+What might Filmmaker Magazine say about your project?

 Tell us something about yourself that most people don’t know.